Want This to Actually Go Smoothly?

 Then we layered in:

-• Green rocks glasses as water glasses (pulling that chartreuse tone across the table without overdoing it)
+• Green rocks glasses as water glasses, pulling that chartreuse tone across the table without screaming about it

 • Handcrafted paper orchids in simple glass vases